roberddd/batchgenie_landing-page/docs/index.md

     - Supports a mix of subfolders and files, allowing processing of textures located in both the root folder and subfolders.

 - **Exporting**:
-    - Batch exporting of objects to blend files.
+    - Batch exporting of objects, collections & materials to blend files.

 - **Asset Preview Rendering**:
     - One click batch rendering making the process swift and efficient.